Bonnie and Clyde: Ambush and deaths

 The deafened officers inspected the vehicle and discovered an arsenal, including stolen automatic rifles, sawed-off semi-automatic shotguns, assorted handguns, and several thousand rounds of ammunition, along with fifteen sets of license plates from various states.
 Hamer stated: "I hate to bust the cap on a woman, especially when she was sitting down, however if it wouldn't have been her, it would have been us."
 Word of the deaths quickly got around when Hamer, Jordan, Oakley, and Hinton drove into town to telephone their bosses.
 A crowd soon gathered at the spot.
 Gault and Alcorn were left to guard the bodies, but they lost control of the jostling, curious throng; one woman cut off bloody locks of Parker's hair and pieces from her dress, which were subsequently sold as souvenirs.
 Hinton returned to find a man trying to cut off Barrow's trigger finger, and was sickened by what was occurring.
 Arriving at the scene, the coroner reported:

 Hinton enlisted Hamer's help in controlling the "circus-like atmosphere" and they got people away from the car.

 The posse towed the Ford, with the dead bodies still inside, to the Conger Furniture Store & Funeral Parlor in downtown Arcadia, Louisiana.
 Preliminary embalming was done by Bailey in a small preparation room in the back of the furniture store, as it was common for furniture stores and undertakers to share the same space.
 The population of the northwest Louisiana town reportedly swelled from 2,000 to 12,000 within hours.
-Curious throngs arrived by train, horseback, buggy, and plane.
+Curious throngs arrived by train, horseback, carriage, and plane.
 Beer normally sold for 15 cents a bottle but it jumped to 25 cents, and sandwiches quickly sold out.
 Henry Barrow identified his son's body, then sat weeping in a rocking chair in the furniture section.

 H.D.
-Darby was an undertaker at the McClure Funeral Parlor and Sophia Stone was a home demonstration agent, both from nearby Ruston.
+Darby was an undertaker at the McClure Funeral Parlor, and Sophia Stone was a home demonstration agent, both from nearby Ruston.
 Both of them came to Arcadia to identify the bodies because the Barrow gang had kidnapped them in 1933.
 Parker reportedly had laughed when she discovered that Darby was an undertaker.
 She remarked that maybe someday he would be working on her; Darby did assist Bailey in the embalming.